Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ### Disabled rules

 Some rules may not be able for applying on a certain project.
-Reson for that is one of the following missing requirements:
+Reason for that is one of the following missing requirements:
 * Java version too low
 * Missing required library
 ::: tip